-Injecting steroids for the very first time can often be a frightening task for just about everyone.
+Injecting steroids for the very first time can often be a frightening task for just about anyone.

 Over 60% of people who engage in serious weight training, have used steroids before.

 If misused, there are a variety of side effects that can occur.
 These range from mild effects to life-threatening.
-Most of the side effects are reversible if the user stops taking steroids, but others are permanent.
+Most of the side effects are manageable, when steroids are dosed correctly.

 Want to know how to inject testosterone?
 Primobolan?
 EQ?
 Trenbolone?

 Max’s Note: The article you are about to read, is based on my own personal experience, it does NOT promote any illegal use of anabolic steroids (Performance Enhancing Drug